mat-docs/RTA.Site/docs/services/rta-server/README.md

 It bundles together functionality from the **Session Service**, **Config Service**, **Data Service** and **Stream Service** for development convenience.
 We recommend against using this service in production except for small private deployments.

-The service exposes internal GRPC interfaces to manage sessions, configuration and data, and an outward-facing REST interface to be exposed to _ATLAS_ users.
+The service exposes internal gRPC interfaces to manage sessions, configuration and data, and an outward-facing REST interface to be exposed to _ATLAS_ users.

 It is available as a binary for Windows and Linux, and as a Docker image.